Get started:

 Best Strategies to Reduce Your Driving Test Waiting Time

 Waiting for your driving test can feel like forever, but there are some strategies to help speed things up.
 First, be flexible about where you book.
 Smaller towns or areas farther from your home often have shorter wait times.
-You can also use cancellation checker apps such as Driving Test Cancellations 4 All or Testi, but be careful—some are paid.
+You can also use free driving test cancellation checker apps such as Driving Test Cancellations 4 All or Testi.
 Another tip is to book during off-peak times, such as midweek mornings or lunchtime, when there are fewer people looking for a spot.
 If you're stuck, try switching between Wi-Fi and mobile data to avoid any interruptions while looking for cancellations.
 Finally, don't mind going a little further.
 Booking a test 30-60 miles away might get you an earlier spot.

 How to Increase Your Chances of Passing Your Driving Test the First Time